 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child has any problems.
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if your child has any problems.

 Go to https://www.healthwise.net/patientEd

-Enter J916 in the search box to learn more about "Hypospadias in Children: Care Instructions."
+Enter J916 in the search box to learn more about "Hypospadias in Children: Care Instructions".

-© 2006-2017 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.